aniketpathak028/slm-from-scratch/README.md

-# tinyStories small language model
+# tinystories small language model

 A small language model (SLM) with ~50M parameters trained from scratch on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset and served entirely in the browser using WebAssembly.